Deoxyguanosine kinase

-Thus, the two substrates of this enzyme are ATP and deoxyguanosine, whereas its two products are ADP and dGMP.
+Deoxyguanosine kinase is an enzyme that catalyzes a chemical reaction that transfers a phosphate group from the cofactor, adenosine triphosphate (ATP), to deoxyguanosine.
+This gives adenosine diphosphate (ADP) and deoxyguanosine monophosphate:

+The enzyme has ben found in calf thymus and mouse.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:deoxyguanosine 5'-phosphotransferase.
 Other names in common use include deoxyguanosine kinase (phosphorylating), (dihydroxypropoxymethyl)guanine kinase, 2'-deoxyguanosine kinase, and NTP-deoxyguanosine 5'-phosphotransferase.
-This enzyme participates in purine metabolism.